Derived Palintiple Families and Their Palinomials: Open Questions and Future Work

 On the other hand, the family of $(5,39)$-palintiples can be constructed from $(2,5)$-palintiples.
 Consider the $(5,39)$-palintiple $(8,29,1)_{39}$ with carries $(3,1,0)$ whose nontrivial elements are again the digits of the $(2,5)$-palintiple $(3,1)_5$.
 The nontrivial carries of any $(5,39)$-palintiple are the digits of a $(2,5)$-palintiple and every $(2,5)$-palintiple is a nontrivial carry sequence of a $(5,39)$-palintiple.

 This is all to say that, in general, the correspondence between derived palintiples and their palintiple carries can break down when $\hat{n} \neq b$.
 We therefore pose the question:\\

-\textit{Suppose is a $(\hat{n},\hat{b})$-palintiple constructed from an $(n,b)$-palintiple.
+\textit{Suppose an $(\hat{n},\hat{b})$-palintiple can be derived from an $(n,b)$-palintiple.
 Under what conditions is it guaranteed that the carries of any $(\hat{n},\hat{b})$-palintiple will also be an $(n,b)$-palintiple?
 Is $\hat{n}=b$ such a condition?}\\

-Considering Hoey palintiples, it appears that not only $Y(3,14)$, but also $Y(3,22)$, and in general $Y(3,6+8\alpha)$ (see the example in Section \ref{hoey_example}) for all $\alpha \geq 1$ can be constructed from $Y(2,3)$.
+Considering Hoey palintiples, it appears that not only $Y(3,14)$, but also $Y(3,22)$, and in general $Y(3,6+8\alpha)$ for all $\alpha \geq 1$ (see the example in Section \ref{hoey_example}), can be constructed from $Y(2,3)$.
 Moreover, it appears, using Kendrick's data \cite{kendrick_2}, that every $Y(3,6+8\alpha)$ is isomorphic to $Y(3,14)$.
 In fact, not surprisingly, for every collection of 1089 $(n,b)$-palintiples we have checked, the Young graph of its corresponding Hoey $(b,\hat{b})$-palintiples is isomorphic to $Y(3,14)$.
-In this way, the isomorphism class determined by the 1089-graph, $[Y(9,10)]$, in a sense ``generates'' the isomorphism class $[Y(3,14)]$.
+In this way, the isomorphism class determined by the 1089 graph, $[Y(9,10)]$, in a sense ``generates'' the isomorphism class $[Y(3,14)]$.

 We note that not every element of $[Y(3,14)]$ is the Young graph of Hoey palintiples as Young graphs of $\rho$-Hoey palintiples also seem to be isomorphic to $Y(3,14)$.
-Furthermore, $[Y(3,14)]$ contains elements which are not Young graphs of Hoey or $\rho$-Hoey palintiples.
-The $(9,14)$-palintiple $(11, 9, 1, 4, 1)_9$ with carries $(2,1,6,7,0)$ demonstrates this. \footnote{It is worth noting that although $(2,1,6,7)_b$ is not a palintiple in any base $b$, it is a base-9 permutiple: $(6, 7, 2, 1)_9=4 \cdot (1, 6, 2, 7)_9$ and $(7, 2, 1, 6)_9=4 \cdot (1, 7, 2, 6)_9$.} These observations lead us to ask: \\\\ \textit{Are Young graphs of Hoey and $\rho$-Hoey palintiples always isomorphic to $Y(3,14)$?} \textit{Do elements of $[Y(3,14)]$ for which the carries are not palintiple digits have any special properties?}\\
+Furthermore, $[Y(3,14)]$ contains elements which are neither Young graphs of Hoey nor $\rho$-Hoey palintiples.
+The $(9,14)$-palintiple $(11, 9, 1, 4, 1)_9$ with carries $(2,1,6,7,0)$ demonstrates this. \footnote{Although $(2,1,6,7)_b$ is neither a palintiple nor the reversal of a palintiple in any base $b$, the digits do give us two base-9 permutiples: $(6, 7, 2, 1)_9=4 \cdot (1, 6, 2, 7)_9$ and $(7, 2, 1, 6)_9=4 \cdot (1, 7, 2, 6)_9$.} These observations lead us to ask: \\\\ \textit{Are Young graphs of Hoey and $\rho$-Hoey palintiples always isomorphic to $Y(3,14)$?}\\\\ \textit{Are there any special properties of elements of $[Y(3,14)]$ which generate palintiples whose carries are not palintiple digits?}\\

-Young graphs of Sutcliffe and $\rho$-Sutcliffe palintiples derived from shifted-symmetric palintiples whose Young graph is isomorphic to $K_2$, $K_3$, and $K_4$ all appear to be isomorphic to $Y(7,11)$.
+Young graphs of Sutcliffe and $\rho$-Sutcliffe palintiples derived from shifted-symmetric palintiples whose Young graph is isomorphic to $K_2$, $K_3$, and $K_4$, all appear to be isomorphic to $Y(7,11)$.
 Of course, considering larger values of $m$ and checking more cases may very well reveal other isomorphism classes.
 We therefore ask the following: \\\\ \textit{Are Young graphs of Sutcliffe and $\rho$-Sutcliffe palintiples always isomorphic to $Y(7,11)$?}\\